sarangzambare/hey-siri/README.md

 _________________________________________________________________
 ```

 Notice that there are a lot of Dropout layers.
-This is because the 1375 time steps that I am using to input in the recurrent layer is considerably small representation, and the model tends to overfit really quickly without dropout.
+This is because the 1375 time steps that I am using to input in the recurrent layer is a considerably small representation-space, and the model tends to overfit really quickly without dropout.
 Usually the number of dropout operations is decided on a very trial and error based approach.